People sitting at public computer stations at Tommy Douglas Library

 An express computer session lasts up to 15 minutes.

-You can reserve a computer at Bob Prittie Metrotown.
+You can reserve a computer at any of our locations.
 Log in with your library card number and PIN to make, change, or cancel a reservation.
-We’ll hold your computer for up to five minutes after your reservation begins.
+We’ll hold your computer for up to 10 minutes after your reservation begins.

 We permanently delete all user data between sessions as per City of Burnaby’s IT Policy.
 This includes deleting your internet browser history, passwords, and any files stored on the computer.
 Your browsing history and files can’t be restored once your session ends.